This post may contain affiliate links. Please read my disclosure.

 Add 1/2 teaspoon Buffalo sauce to the top of each burger.

-Then, carefully flip each burger and cook on low for 1 minute.
+Then, carefully flip each burger with a turner spatula and cook on low for 1 minute.
 Add an additional 1/2 teaspoon Buffalo sauce to the “new” top of each burger and carefully flip again.
 Cook for 1 more minute.

 So, what do you think?
 Is this a winner winner, chickpea dinner?
 Let me know in the comments below. 🙂

-Want more winning chickpea recipes?
+Want more winning vegan chickpea recipes?
 Try one of these next:

 - 2 medium carrots (peeled and cut into large pieces)